-While the latest iOS 14 update allows you to change the default browser on your iPhone, many users are still satisfied with Safari.
-The ease of usability coupled with the tons of handy functionality and the fact that it is already the de-facto choice across Apple devices, all seems to negate the need of switching over to a different offering.
+Apple allows you to change the default browser on your iPhone, many users are still satisfied with Safari.
+The ease of usability, the tons of handy functionality, and the fact that it is already the de-facto choice across Apple devices all seem to negate the need to switch to a different offering.

-However, as of now, some might users have to make a change, not out of choice but compulsion.
+However, as of now, some users might have to make a change, not out of choice but compulsion.
 This is because of a recent browser-freeze issue that is bugging quite a lot of users.
-Whenever they are trying to create a new password or try to reset their existing one in any form/page across any site, the browser hangs all of a sudden.
+The browser hangs suddenly Whenever they try to create a new password or reset their existing one in any form/page across any site.

-This lasts anywhere between a few seconds to close to 2-3 minutes.
-Although the browser gets up and running after the aforementioned time frame, the issue remains persistent.
+This lasts from a few seconds to 2-3 minutes.
+Although the browser runs after the aforementioned time frame, the issue remains persistent.
 At the time of writing, close to 2.5K users have already echoed this issue across the Apple Community Forum.
-What is even more concerning is the fact that the issue isn’t just limited to iPhones.

-Users have also complained about the same on their iPad and Mac as well.
-With that said, there do seem to be a few workarounds that have managed to rectify this issue.
+With that said, there seem to be a few workarounds that have rectified this issue.
 And this guide shall make you aware of just that.
 So without further ado, let’s check out the methods to fix the Safari Freezing issue on creating or resetting a password.

 Enable Keychain Storage

 iCloud Keychain saves your account credentials, payment information, WiFi Passwords, and other related data and syncs it across all your devices.
-As and when you are about to enter any of this information, the Keychain will pop-up with the required data and populate the field accordingly.
+When you enter any of this information, the Keychain will pop up with the required data and populate the field accordingly.

-With that said, if you haven’t enabled this feature yet, now seems to be the perfect time to do so.
-This is because turning on Keychain has been able to fix this underlying browser freeze issue for a lot of users.
+If you haven’t enabled this feature yet, now seems to be a perfect time.
+This is because turning on Keychain has been able to fix this underlying browser freeze issue for many users.
+Here are the steps to do:

 Browse in Private Mode

-Safari’s Private window offers you a secure working environment where your browsing history, autofill information, and other trackers wouldn’t be stored in the browser.
-So while it scores from the security point of view, it seems to also have fixed the issue of password creation in Safari for many users.
+Safari’s Private window offers a secure working environment where your browsing history, autofill information, and other trackers wouldn’t be stored in the browser.
+So while it scores from the security point of view, it seems also to have fixed the issue of password creation in Safari for many users.

 Switch to a Different Browser

-Well, there could be other web browsers in this domain as well, but this is the one that has at least been given a nod by other users.
-So you may try jumping ships from Safari to this alternative for the time being.
+There could be other web browsers in this domain as well, but this is the one to which other users have at least given the nod.
+So you may try jumping ships from Safari to this alternative for now.

-So this was all from this guide on fix the Safari Freezing issue on creating or resetting a password.
-In my case, both the second and third fix managed to spell out success but I ultimately settled with the second one.
+So this was all from this guide on fixing the Safari Freezing issue on creating or resetting a password.
+The second and third fixes managed to spell out success, but I ultimately settled with the second one.

-The reason for the same is the fact by now I’m deeply engrossed in the Safari ecosystem across all my Apple devices, and bidding it adieu might prove to be a little bit challenging.
+The reason is that I’m deeply engrossed in the Safari ecosystem across all my Apple devices, and bidding it farewell might be challenging.

-With that said, do let us know in the comments section which workaround was able to rectify the issue for you.
+That said, let us know which workaround rectifies the issue for you.
 Rounding off, as and when Apple releases the official fix or patch for this issue, we will update this post accordingly, so don’t forget to bookmark it.